 These are three that I’ve heard of, and that you’d probably come across.

 Climate Action Reserve (CAR) is a registry of carbon offset projects in North America.
 CAR assures that emissions reductions of its projects are real, additional (wouldn’t have happened anyway without carbon credit funding), and permanent.
 You can buy credits as a voluntary carbon offsetter through here.

 Verified Carbon Standard (VCS)

-VCS is a voluntary greenhouse gas emissions reduction program managed by Verra.
+VCS is also a voluntary greenhouse gas emissions reduction program, managed by Verra.
 Like projects under CAR, emissions reduction of projects verified by VCS are assured to be real, additional, and permanent.

 Therefore, projects assessed under the Gold Standard do something extra than just climate action (SDG #13).
 They might also contribute to other Sustainable Development Goals such as alleviating hunger (#2), or accelerate transition to sustainable cities (#11), or facilitate gender equality (#5).

 What is the difference between carbon capture and carbon sequestration?

 If you’ve come across these two terms, you might wonder if they’re different, or interchangeable.
 I’m going to use a metaphor to explain how they’re different.
 Otherwise, it gets complicated because there are many ways this can look like.

 Basically, carbon capture is like when you divert water from a river into a canal.
 Now, if you were to irrigate a farm with the canal water, that’s like carbon sequestration.
 The water can’t go back to the river – at least not for a long while.

 So after you irrigate the farm with the canal water, the plants take up the water and grow.
 Now the water is part of the plant matter.
 That’s like carbon storage.
 The water isn’t just water anymore; it’s become part of something else.
 In order to get back to the river, it has to undergo additional processes to turn it back into water.